ssilveiraGilberto/servicenow-task-manager/README.md

 # 🛠️ ServiceNow Task Manager (Beginner App)

-This is a beginner-level ServiceNow app I built using my Personal Developer Instance (PDI), as part of my journey to become a certified ServiceNow Developer.
+This is my first hands-on ServiceNow app, built entirely from scratch using a Personal Developer Instance (PDI).

-The app was built from scratch using the App Engine Studio to manage internal tasks and learn core platform features.
+It’s part of my journey toward becoming a certified ServiceNow Developer, focused on mastering backend logic, automation, and platform fundamentals.

+The project simulates a simple internal task management system, allowing me to explore core features such as form creation, field configuration, Flow Designer, and Business Rules.

 ---

-## 📌 Features
+## 📌 Key Features

 - Custom table: `Tasks`
 - Fields: